JimageJ/FRETENATOR2/README.md

 * Click  Help>Update...
 * Click Manage update sites
 * Scroll down to C and make sure Clij and Clij2 are selected
+  * For 2.5 beta please also activate the CLIJx update sites
 * Accept the dialogs, allow installation, then restart ImageJ

 Click the green 'Code' button at the top right of this page. then click 'Dowload zip'